 And we need a humane.

-There was a socialist left-wing radical uh Bernie Sanders doing this town hall on Fox News channel last night.
+There was a socialist left-wing radical, Bernie Sanders, doing this town hall on Fox News channel last night.

-Uh Joe Concha tweeting out today that Buddha judge, the mayor Pete, as he calls himself from South Bend, is in talks with Fox to do at town hall as well.
+Joe Concha tweeting out today that Buddha judge, the mayor Pete, as he calls himself from South Bend, is in talks with Fox to do a town hall as well.

-And uh anyway, Joe Concha joins us, radio host and also columnist for the Hill.
+And anyway, Joe Concha joins us, radio host and also columnist for The Hill.

 He's on our flagship in New York, WOR.